liferay-design/liferay.design/src/markdown/lexicon/core-components/empty-states.md

 These attributes are used for an animation:

 1. Animation
-2. Text: limited to one line
+2. Text: limited to one line (Required)
 3. Message: limited, but we recommend to use a maximum of 30 words
     - Do not make messages personal, unless they are preferable for the context.
     - Do not leave one word alone on a line.
     - Do not use "your".
     - Do not use exclamation marks.
     - Use common language and not jargon.
-4. Button: secondary button
+4. Button: Primary or secondary button

 ![satellite navigating in the space](/images/lexicon/EmptyStateMetrics.jpg)